HenryHolzkamp/mpi-tutorial/README.md

 # mpi-tutorial
 Created this git repository for learning MPI.
+Used the Python examples for the lecture "Space Plasma Physics" in SoSe 2025.

 ## Sources
 * [MPI-Tutorial](https://mpitutorial.com/tutorials/)